yangziwen/zy-ftp/README.md

 * See more options：`java -jar zy-ftp.jar -h`

 ### Client Operation
-FileZilla, ncftp, Python's ftplib module, and Java's Apache Commons Net library can be used as clients to establish connections with the server and perform operations.
+FileZilla, lftp, ncftp, Python's ftplib module, and Java's Apache Commons Net library can be used as clients to establish connections with the server and perform operations.